← The Website

 How long does the course take to complete?

-Most people finish the free modules (1–5) in a weekend if they're focused, or spread across a couple of weeks if they're working through it around a job.
-The full Pro curriculum (all 10 modules) is designed to be completable in 2–3 weeks of part-time work.
+Most people can work through the first five modules in a weekend if they're focused, or spread across a couple of weeks around a job.
+The full 10-module course is designed to be completable in 2–3 weeks of part-time work.
 These are hands-on modules — expect to spend time building, not just reading.

 What does the course not cover?